DouniaBK/earth-hammam/README.md

 - [Cloudinary](https://cloudinary.com/) was used to store, transform, optimize, and deliver media assets with APIs.
 - [Heroku](https://www.heroku.com) was used for hosting the deployed back-end site.
 - [Stripe](https://www.stripe.com) was used to power online payment processing.
-- [Canvas](https://balsamiq.com/) was used to create the project wireframes.
+- [Canvas](https://balsamiq.com/) was used to create the project wireframes and design.
 - [Hoststar](https://www.hoststar.ch/de) was used to generate the favicon used on all pages.
+- [coolors](https://coolors.co/) was used to generate the color palette.

 ## Testing